January 12th, 2010: The officers’ lies started that very night

 The Federal Civil Trial began on July, 16th 2012

 The Federal Civil Trial, Miles vs. Saldutte et al, began on July 16th at the U.S. Courthouse at 700 Grant Street, downtown Pittsburgh.
 The case concluded with a finding for the three officers on the count of Malicious Prosecution and reported being “hopelessly deadlocked” on the issues of False Arrest and Excessive Use of Force.
-These two latter charges are therefore considered a mistrial, and may be retried at a later date.
-According to Jordan’s lawyers, J. Kerrington Lewis and Timothy O’Brien, they will seek another trial on those two counts.
+These two latter charges are therefore considered a mistrial, and can be retried at a later date.
+According to Jordan’s lawyers during the Civil Trial, J. Kerrington Lewis and Timothy O’Brien, they will seek another trial on those two counts, and appeal the Malicious Prosecution charge.
+The new trial was originally scheduled for July, then November 2013.
+On July 30th, 2013, the Pittsburgh Post-Gazette reported, “Second Jordan Miles civil trial moved to March .”

 The search for Justice for Jordan Miles continues.